YouTube and the #deathcult of “Independent” Media

 Q. is there any time in history where fascists were voted into power and then peacefully voted out?
 The answer is brutal.
 Not once.
 Ever.

-Everyone thinks they know Germany’s story.
+The Germany’s story, is useful for people to better work on the current hard right paths.
 Von Papen said, “We’ve hired him.”
 Within 18 months, his allies were corpses.
 The clever men who thought they could tame the beast were either dead, exiled, or crawling for survival.

 Italy?
 Worse.
 The king could have crushed Mussolini’s blackshirts in an afternoon.
 Instead, he handed him the keys.
 Twenty years later: mass graves, partisans hanging Mussolini upside down like rotten meat.